How can we adopt an attitude of gratitude when conflict is in the rearview mirror?

 Translation of “go with the flow”: after insisting they would help with Thanksgiving preparations, there is a good chance they will be at the grocery store Wednesday evening.
 I fear that I’ll eat stuffing or mashed potatoes out of a box.
 Their fear?
 I’ll bring some anti-inflammatory green dish that is devoid of taste but induces gas and bloating.

 When I admitted my battle of control, I surprised the new team members in my organization, “you mean you are like everyone else?”
 Yes.
 Then add the battle of the Indian Aunties in my mind and in my life – and you can understand why I let myself eat carbs during the holiday season!

 What triggers your pain?

 We all walk into the holidays with emotional scars and battle wounds from the year prior.
 Negative emotional states such as depression, loneliness, anxiety tend to amplify during the holiday season.
 What does this mean?
 If you were feeling sad from a failed relationship or setback professionally and didn’t take the time to process your emotions, there is an increased risk of emotions erupting during the holidays.

 Add in family members who knowingly or unknowingly push our buttons, and there is the perfect recipe for conflict.
 Bottom line, we have to be aware and work to heal the conflict within us, or conflict will surround us.

-This year, I have thought of specific examples of how family members have supported me through my scaling business.
+This year, I have thought of specific examples of how family members have supported me as I’ve scaled my business.
 I am going to thank each one of them for these moments as we sit down for dinner.
-I’ll also pause to be thankful for whatever my brothers placed on the dinner table because it gave me the time to rest at the holidays this year.
-(And yes I’m leaving the kale casserole at home).
+I’ll also pause to be thankful for whatever my brothers placed on the dinner table because it gave me the time to rest during the holidays this year.
+And yes I’m leaving the kale casserole at home this year!